TMAILOR BLOG

 Criterion (for OTP)Short-life / 10-minuteReusable token-based (e.g. Tmailor)Custom-domain temp mail

-Inbox retention~10 minutes (risk on delayed codes)24 hours, then auto-deleteUntil you clear it
+Inbox retention~10 minutes (risk on delayed codes)24 hours, then auto-deleteAs long as your setup and retention policy allow

 Address reuseNo — gone on expiryYes — via Access TokenYes — you control the domain

-Domain blocklist riskHigh (well-known shared domains)Lower (500+ domains, rotation)Lowest (your own domain)
+Domain blocklist riskHigh (well-known shared domains)Lower (500+ domains, rotation)Usually lowest, if your domain has normal DNS/reputation

 Platform reachUsually web-onlyWeb, Android, iOS, TelegramVaries by setup